The Email data type is for email addresses.

 You can comment and collaborate inside Spreadsheet.com, but the Email data type facilitates communication via email.
-For instance, use the Email data type to store contact information of job candidates, create a sheet to manage your sales leads, or collect registration information for that awesome spreadsheet conference you are planning.
+For example, you can use the Email data type to store contact information of job candidates, create a sheet to manage your sales leads, or collect registration information for that awesome spreadsheet conference you are planning.

 If you want to collaborate with another user directly in a worksheet, you might prefer to use the User data type, which will add that person to your sheet.

-Note: Spreadsheet.com does not check the veracity of entered email addresses.
-You may want to check all email addresses to ensure they are correct.
+Spreadsheet.com does not check the veracity of entered email addresses.
+You may want to check all email addresses in your workbook to ensure they are correct.

 Once you have set a column, cell, or range of cells to an Email data type, simply click into the cell and type or paste in the desired email.
 Clicking on this email address will open a new message in your email client, with that address in the To field.